emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: int emscripten_run_preload_plugins(const char* file, em_str_callback_func onload, em_str_callback_func onerror)

 	Runs preload plugins on a file asynchronously.
 It works on file data already present and performs any required asynchronous operations available as preload plugins, such as decoding images for use in ``IMG_Load``, or decoding audio for use in ``Mix_LoadWAV``.
+See :ref:`preloading-plugins` for more information on preloading plugins.

 	Once the operations are complete, the ``onload`` callback will be called.
 If any error occurs ``onerror`` will be called.
 The callbacks are called with the file as their argument.